How many pieces of software did it take to run your last Public Relations campaign?

-If your company has decided to address these gaps, where do you even start?
-This guide goes through the advantages of using a PR software, and will help you with some of the most important features you should be looking for in the process of choosing one, including newsroom software, PR distribution, media monitoring, and analytics.
+Where do you even start if your company has decided to address these gaps?
+This guide goes through the advantages of using PR software and will help you with some of the most important features you should be looking for in the process of choosing one, including newsroom software, PR distribution, media monitoring, and analytics.

-For most brands, the crucial must-haves in a PR software are that it is easy to use, secure, scalable, stable, and compliant with local legislation – like GDPR in the EU.
-Here, we cover every part of the PR workflow and how software can help.
+For most brands, the crucial must-haves in a PR software or CommTech solution are that it is easy to use, secure, scalable, stable, and compliant with local legislation – like GDPR in the EU.
+Here, we cover every part of the Corp Comms workflow and how software can help.
 The right platform will have comprehensive features for each stage of the workflow.

 We also have a full list of features you should be on the lookout for here.

 Newsrooms are a hugely impactful tool, they act as a communications hub, letting you showcase your own stories and provide multimedia content on your own terms.
 Our PR distribution software guide will give you an idea of how to provide press releases, videos, image galleries, links to social media, and anything else you might need to bring a story to life.
 If you’re looking to make the most of your newsroom, chances are you have two choices: to build one in-house or to buy the PR reporting software from a vendor and integrate it into your website.
 Building it is likely to be an expensive, complex, and time-consuming project, so for this guide, we’ll talk about what to look for when seeking out software from a vendor.